 For the stability and control demand of offshore small floating platform, a 2-HUS/U parallel mechanism was presented as offshore platform.
 Inverse kinematics was obtained by institutional constraint equation, and the dynamic model of offshore 2-HUS/U parallel platform was derived based on rigid body’s Lagrangian method.
 The equivalent moment of inertia, damping and driving force/torque variation of offshore 2-HUS/U parallel platform were analyzed.
 A numerical example shows that, for parallel platform of given motion, system’s equivalent inertia changes 1.25 times maximally.
 During the movement of platform, they change dramatically with the system configuration and have coupling characteristics.
 The maximum equivalent drive torque is 800 N. At the same time, the curve of platform’s driving force/torque is smooth and has good sine features.
 The control system needs to be adjusted according to kinetic equation during stability and control and it provides a basis for the optimization of control system.

 Optimization of the Control Scheme for Human Extremity Exoskeleton

-In order to design a suitable control scheme for human extremity exoskeleton, the interaction force control scheme with traditional PI controller was proposed, and the simulation study of the electromechanical system of the human extremity exoskeleton by using Matlab/Simulink module was carried out.
-By analyzing the simulation calculation results, it shows that the traditional PI controller is not very suitable for every movement speed of human body.
-So at last the fuzzy self-adaptive PI controller was proposed to solve this problem.
+In order to design a suitable control scheme for human extremity exoskeleton, the interaction force control scheme with traditional PI controller was presented, and the simulation study of the electromechanical system of the human extremity exoskeleton was carried out by using a MATLAB/Simulink module.
+By analyzing the simulation calculation results, it was shown that the traditional PI controller is not very suitable for every movement speed of human body.
+So, at last the fuzzy self-adaptive PI controller was presented to solve this problem.
 Eventually, the superiority and feasibility of the fuzzy self-adaptive PI controller was proved by the simulation results and experimental results.

 Energy Efficient Autonomous Lower Limb Exoskeleton for Human Motion Enhancement